Our low down on the UV filters to look out for to avoid a chalky finish

 • Titanium Dioxide (nano) - this is the exception, as this is ground so finely, to nano-sized particles, that is will have a lesser whitening effect on the skin so may be suitable for light brown skin tones, although we would still suggest proceeding with caution and sampling the formula first where possible.

-Chemical/synthetic filters are compounds which are able to absorb UV radiation and dissapate it by converting it into heat energy so it can't cause damage to the skin.
+Chemical/synthetic filters are compounds which are able to absorb UV radiation and dissipate it by converting it into heat energy so it can't cause damage to the skin.
 This mechanism of working means that synthetic filters are not typically reflective white powders, and therefore a lot of them do not leave a white cast.
 However, there is one popular chemical filter that you also want to keep an eye out for.

 • Methylene Bis-Benzotriazolyl Tetramethylbutylphenol - this is a powder form chemical/synthetic UV filter which provides protection against UV through reflecting and scattering rays, as well as through absorption.
 This is insoluble, so is suspended in the formula and can leave a white cast.

-Sunscreens are typically formulated with A) mineral-only, B) synthetic-only, or C) with a blend of both filter types.
+Sunscreens are typically formulated with A) mineral-only, B) synthetic-only, or C) a blend of both filter types.
 For medium-deep skin tones, we’d suggest opting for a chemical-only sunscreen formula, which does not contain Methylene Bis-Benzotriazolyl Tetramethylbutylphenol, and this should avoid any chalky finish on the skin.

 • Eucerin Oil Control Dry Touch SPF50 - £16.50.
 Best for: combination-oily skin, prone to blackheads and blemishes.